As we look back on 2015, we are astonished at the remarkable developments both for our company and the screening industry here and around the globe.

 CFPB Enforcement Action Against GIS and e-backgroundchecks.com

-On October 29th, the Consumer Financial Protection Bureau (CFPB) announced a settlement with “two of the largest background screening report providers, ” requiring them to pay $13 million for alleged violations of the Dodd-Frank Act and the Fair Credit Reporting Act (FCRA) by failing to maintain accurate information about job applicants in their reports.
+On October 29th, the Consumer Financial Protection Bureau (CFPB) announced a settlement with “two of the largest background screening report providers, ” requiring them to pay $13 million for alleged violations of the Dodd-Frank Act and the Fair Credit Reporting Act (FCRA) by failing to maintain comprehensive information about job applicants in their reports.
 According to the CFPB, the “serious inaccuracies reported…potentially affected consumers’ eligibility for employment and caused reputational harm.”
 The CFPB alleges the following violations of the Fair Credit Reporting Act (FCRA) in the context of background reports used for employment screening purposes:

 - Failure to use reasonable procedures to assure maximum possible accuracy of the information in the reports (section 607(b) violation);